-The DP/RJ issue team published a discussion guide in January 2020 with the help of NACMS.
+The DP/RJ issue team has published an educational discussion guide with the help of NACMS.
 The guide is designed to be used during a faith community meeting and is a great introduction to death penalty abolition and restorative justice practices!
-Find the guide for use here!
+Find the guide for use here.

-In our home states (Ohio, Texas, and Maryland) and also Florida, we have worked and are working to abolish the death penalty.
-That dream became a reality for Maryland in 2013, when the death penalty was officially abolished in the state.
-We are still actively working in Ohio and Texas by supporting local groups (Ohioans to Stop Executions & Texas Coalition to Abolish the Death Penalty) with financial donations and support for their legislative action.
+The DP/RJ Issue Team has worked and is working to abolish the death penalty throughout the US, especially states in which team members live.
+The team has successfully seen the abolition in Maryland, and is still actively working in Ohio and Texas by supporting local groups (Ohioans to Stop Executions & Texas Coalition to Abolish the Death Penalty) with financial donations and support for their legislative action.
 The team collaborates with a group from Florida as well.
 In addition, we make a financial donation to Death Penalty Action, which provides leadership and support within the broader anti-death penalty movement.
-Finally, the DP/RJ continues to support and attend the annual Fast and Vigil in front of the Supreme Court (and online).
-After the pandemic, we will resume attending and supporting other events that bring people together to highlight this issue on a national level, such as the Journey of Hope ... from Violence to Healing.
+Finally, the DP/RJ continues to support and attend the annual Fast and Vigil in front of the Supreme Court (and online) and other events that bring people together to highlight this issue on a national level, such as the Journey of Hope ... from Violence to Healing.